Frequently Asked Questions

 Back when we were kids, the majority of advertising was during TV shows on Saturday.
 But now, junk food advertisers are reaching our kids on TV all day, every day.
 But it doesn’t stop there, our kids are being bombarded with sly marketing tactics in other areas of their life – on the way to school, at the shops, in recreation centres, through the sport they participate in and the sports teams they support, to name a few.

 Most kids today have access to the online world via computers, iPads and smart phones.
 This trend has seen a growth in digital marketing.
 Junk food advertisers have seized the opportunity to gather valuable data that can be used to specifically target our kids.
 The more junk food advertising our kids are exposed to, the harder it is for them to develop healthy eating habits.

 We believe that our kids should be free from the manipulation of junk food advertising.
 Currently the food industry is telling our children what to eat, setting them up for a lifetime of poor eating habits and poor health.
 We need to protect our kids and put a stop to this and make it easier to lead healthy lives.

 It’s not working!
-If you look around today you will still find lots of junk food ads targeting kids.
-Unfortunately, when you let the food industry decide their own guidelines, it’s like putting the fox in charge of the henhouse.
+If you look around today you will still find lots of junk food ads, and our kids see those ads too.
+Unfortunately, when you let the food and advertising industry decide their own guidelines, it’s like putting the fox in charge of the henhouse.
 At the end of the day, our kid’s health should come before junk food profits.